 SB 58: An Act to revise provisions regarding money transmission.
 This bill had its first reading in the Senate Commerce and Energy Committee and was introduced by the SD Department of Labor and Regulation, at the request of the Director of Banking.
 This is a repeal and replace bill to remove inefficiencies from the process of licensing and supervision of money transmitters.
 It implements a model law developed between the state and industry to achieve a higher degree of coordination between states.
 Banks remain exempt under this model language.
 After the introduction of this bill, the SD Division of Banking offered an amendment to clarify certain provisions of this measure and was introduced as amendment 58B.
 This bill passed the Senate Commerce and Energy with an 8-0 vote and the Senate floor vote of 29-2.
 The bill sponsor proposed amendment 58C, which adds additional clarifications to the bill's intent.
 This measure passed the House Commerce and Energy Committee as amended by an 11-2 margin and passed out of the House by a 51-18 vote.
 This bill was sent back to the Senate for concurrence on the amendment and passed by a 31-3 margin.
-The Senate president signed this measure.
+This measure was delivered to the Governor on March 5th for her consideration and signature.
 The SDBA is monitoring.